What are RFID Tags and How Do They Work?

 - Special form factors e.g. with built-in cable tie, tamper protection, keyfob, etc.

 Find out more about various form factors and see examples on our HID Tag Selector page.

-9. What are the Advantages of RFID Tags?
+10. What are the Advantages of RFID Tags and Chips?

 Advantages of passive RFID tags are typically compared to alternative technologies like barcode or QR-code.
 The main advantages compared to other technologies are: